 Accordingly, the final recommendation is that the Living Wage Foundation should consider developing further clarification and best practice guidance in relation to construction projects.

 Recommendation 5: Clients such as Crossrail and the Olympic Delivery Authority have shown how Living Wage requirements can be implemented successfully on construction projects.
 In order for these isolated initiatives to become the norm, however, the Living Wage Foundation should consider developing further clarification and best guidance in relation to construction projects.
 Such clarification/ guidance could be helpful in defining circumstances where the Foundation’s accreditation criteria already capture organisations acting in their capacity as construction clients.
 It could also set out an improved process for encouraging take-up of the Living Wage accreditation among construction contractors – possibly through the Foundation’s existing Service Providers Recognition Scheme, or something similar.

 Other Learning Legacy items

-- Social Sustainability Performance Assurance Framework (to be published in 2017)
+- Social Sustainability Performance Assurance Framework

 - Sustainability Strategy